GuillaumeSimonet17/RemplApp/README.md

 This project is a reproduction of a web site that links replacement and substitute doctors.
-This project is not yet complete.
+It is not yet complete.
 I used Next.js and React.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------